gitnacho/docs/docs/core-concepts/application-architecture.md

 *Example (platform specific files)*:

 * `app.android.css` - CSS styles for Android.
 * `app.ios.css` - CSS styles for iOS.

 The platform qualifiers are executed during build time, while the others are executed during runtime.
 For example, the app.ios.css file will not be taken into consideration when building for the Android platform.
 Contrary, the screen size qualifiers will be considered just after the application runs on a device with specific screen size.

 ### Orientation Qualifiers

 * `land` - orientation is in landscape mode.
 * `port` - orientation is in portrait mode.

-> Note: All qualifiers are taken into account when the page is loading.
+> **Note**: All qualifiers are taken into account when the page is loading.
 However, changing the device orientation will not trigger a page reload and will not change the current page.

 ## Data Binding